Cookie-Monsta-Rulez/DIT_Scrubber/README.md

 ⠀⠀⠀⠀⣿⣿⣿⡿⠀⠀⣽⠀⠀⠀⠘⠿⣦⣀⠀⠀⠀⠀⠀⢀⣴⠾⠋⠀⠀⠀
 ⠀⠀⠀⠀⠻⣯⣄⣀⣠⣴⠟⠀⠀⠀⠀⠀⠈⠉⠛⠛⠒⠚⠛⠉⠁⠀⠀⠀⠀⠀
 ⠀⠀⠀⠀⠀⠀⠉⠉⠉⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀⠀
-usage: DIT Scrubber -d DIT [-p POTFILE] [-h] [-o OUTFILE] [-C]
+usage: DIT Scrubber -d DIT [-p POTFILE] [-h] [-o OUTFILE] [-docx DOCXFILE] [-csv CSVFILE] [-C] [-r]

-Created by Cookie-Monsta-Rulez - This program takes an NTDS.dit file (or any files that have hashes in them that are compatible with Hashcat) and uses the Hashcat potfile (either specified or default path) and will append the cleartext credentials to the hashes in the target file.
+Created by Cookie-Monsta-Rulez - This program takes an NTDS.dit file (or any files that have hashes in them that are compatible with Hashcat) and uses the Hashcat
+potfile (either specified or default path) and will append the cleartext credentials to the hashes in the target file.
 It can also provide a count of password occurences and an overall total of cracked passwords in an NTDS.dit file!

 options:
   -d DIT, --dit DIT     DIT File